simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 possible to avoid this, as described in the main `SMPI publication
 <https://hal.inria.fr/hal-01415484>`_ and in the :ref:`SMPI
 documentation <SMPI_what_globals>`.
-SimGrid provides two ways of automatically privatizing the globals, and this option allows to choose between them.
+SimGrid provides two ways of automatically privatizing the globals, and this option allows one to choose between them.

   - **no** (default when not using smpirun): Do not automatically